ssling0817/Drone-Autonomous-Navigation-System/README.md

 # UAV Object Detection using PyTorch-YOLOv3
-Use Tello drones to perform object detectionA ,using minimal PyTorch implementation of YOLOv3, with support for training, inference and evaluation.
+Use Tello drones to perform object detection, using PyTorch implementation of YOLOv3 to support training, inference and evaluation.
-Visit https://github.com/ssling0817/Midterm_HCC for algorithm explanation.
+Visit https://github.com/ssling0817/Drone-Autonomous-Navigation-Project-Guildline for algorithm explanation.

 ## Installation
 ##### Clone and install requirements